 Notice both to the union - in case of having unionized employees - and to the Local Conciliation and Arbitration Board corresponding to the domicile of the work center.

-If the employer is the merged company, an employer substitution must be carried out before the IMSS, Infonavit, the union and the corresponding Local Conciliation and Arbitration Board.
-In addition, each worker will be informed of the details of his new employer by means of a free writing, signed by the legal representatives of the substitute employer and the substituted employer; such writing must thus have the express acceptance signature of the worker.
+If the employer is the merged company, an employer substitution must be carried out before the IMSS, Infonavit, the union, and the corresponding Local Conciliation and Arbitration Board.
+In addition, each worker will be informed of the details of his new employer utilizing free writing, signed by the legal representatives of the substitute employer and the substituted employer; such writing must thus have the express acceptance signature of the worker.

 The National Registry of Foreign Investments must be notified if the company has foreign capital.

-If the merged company has programs of the Ministry of Economy (SE), such as IMMEX or PROSEC, the agency must be notified, by means of a free writing, of the cancellation of such programs.
+If the merged company has programs of the Ministry of Economy (SE), such as IMMEX or PROSEC, the agency must be notified, through freewriting, of the cancellation of such programs.

-Notice must be given to the Mexican Institute of Industrial Property (IMPI) by means of a free writing for each of the trademark registrations of which the company is the owner.
+The notice must be given to the Mexican Institute of Industrial Property (IMPI) using free writing for each of the trademark registrations of which the company is the owner.

-A spin-off is carried out when a company called spin-off company decides to extinguish itself and divides all or part of its assets, liabilities and share capital into two or more parts that are contributed to other companies called spin-off companies or to a newly created company.
+A spin-off is carried out when a company called a spin-off company decides to extinguish itself and divides all or part of its assets, liabilities, and share capital into two or more parts that are contributed to other companies called spin-off companies or to a newly created company.

 For such purpose, an extraordinary meeting must be held in which the following is resolved:

-Report presented by the Board of Directors in relation to:
+A report presented by the Board of Directors about:

 The business and affairs of the Company